programmfabrik/apitest/README.md

 # Configuration file
 For configuring the apitest tool, add the follwing section to your 'fylr.yml' configuration file.

-The report parametere of this config can be overwritten via a command line flag.
+The report parameters of this config can be overwritten via a command line flag.
 So you should set your intended standard values in the config.

  **After the first setup you don't need to touch the config again.
 (You should not do that, to prevent errors based on rash changes in the config)**